laroper/python-file-update/README.md

 ## Summary of Algorithm

 > [!IMPORTANT]
 > I created an algorithm that uses Python code to check whether a file of authorized IP addresses stored in a file called “allowed_list.txt” contained any unautorized IP addresses.
-These unauthorized IP addresses were identified on a remove list stored in a `remove_list` variable.
-If contained in the list those IP addresses were removed from the file containing the allow list.
+These unauthorized IP addresses were stored in a `remove_list` variable and checked against the allowed list.
+If found in the allowed list those unauthorized IP addresses were removed from the file containing the allowed IP addresses.
 > - This was done by opening the file,
 > - converting it to a string to be read,
 > - then converting this string to a list stored in a variable called `ip_addresses`.